 Three entries from the upcoming book, "Robert the Telepathic Gila Monster's favorite jokes":

 1. Once there was a king who was not a megalomaniac.
-He wondered: "How can I know what to do if I'm not a megalomaniac?"
+He worried: "How can I know what to do if I'm not a megalomaniac?"

 2. The Earth felt cold and neglected.
 The Moon said, "You dummy!
 Look at the sun.
 Do you see it complaining?"

 3. The cat said: "I am at the top of the food chain.
-The humans serve me because I am far more beautiful than any human could be."
+Humans serve me because I am far more beautiful than any human could be."
 The dog hated that and barked at her.

-Note: Though I'm able to change individual words on GoogleBlog's edit page, I have for several weeks been unable to revise sentence layout.
-The cause is that my original posts have been invaded by a spideweb of alien script (comprised of segments of punctuation marks) which I have determined is machine language that most unsuspecting humans do not speak.
+[Note from H the H: Though I am able to change individual words on GoogleBlog's edit page, I have for several weeks been unable to revise sentence layout.
+The cause is that my edit pages have been invaded by a spideweb of alien script comprised of segments of punctuation marks which I have determined is machine language that most unsuspecting humans do not speak.
 I have written to GoogleBlog several times and asked why machines have assumed this new, sinister role, and what exactly the humans are talking to machines about, but I have received no response.
 I assume that humans invented this machine language so that machines, even though they mostly don't understand human writing, will at least know how to separate paragraphs.
-After fruitless experimentation, I confess I am unable to retrieve a single double-space between Robert's 2nd and 3rd jokes, which required such justification after I removed the original joke #3.
+After fruitless experimentation, I confess I am unable to retrieve a single double-space between Robert's 2nd and 3rd jokes above, which required such justification after I removed the original joke #3.
 This joke, I thought, was not Robert's best, as it seemed a naked attempt at guilt and shaming.
 I've reconsidered, however, and now feel that since the joke carries a potent truth, it merits honorary funniness.
 Since you've read this far, here's the joke: "A member of an Eastern religion that believes in reincarnation was starving to death.
-He hoped he would come back as a person who had always had enough to eat so that he would understand why such people are rarely happy."
+He hoped he would come back as a person who always had enough to eat so he could understand why such people are rarely happy."]